 The Directors have individual and independent access to the advice and dedicated support services of the Company Secretaries in ensuring the effective functioning of the Board.
 The Directors may seek advice from the Management on issues under their respective purview.
 The Directors may also interact directly with the Management, or request further explanation, information or updates on any aspect of the Company’s operations or business concerns from them.

-Any updates to the Principles and practices set out in this Charter will be available on the Company website.
+The Board will make any necessary amendments to ensure they remain consistent with the Board’s objectives, current laws and governance practices.
+Any updates to the principles and practices set out in this Charter will be made available on the Company’s corporate website.

-The Board charter has been adopted by the Board on 18 April 2016.
+The Board charter has been adopted and subsequently revised by the Board on 25 February 2022.